TroelsMortensen/DomainCentricArchitectureCourse/Readme.md

 ### Topics
 * TDD
 * BDD
-* Introduction to NUnit test framework in .NET
+* Introduction to xUnit test framework in .NET

 ### Assignment
 Implement the domain model using TDD.